instructor-adam/pilotbootcamp/README.md

 Date given: description.
 Due date.
 Assignment name.

+The due date means before class on that date.
+So if a homework is due on 7/17, then it is due before 230PM on 7/17.

 For any assignment where I ask you to solve a problem, please post your solution in your github using the path `cs/week#/day#/assignment-name`, where the week and day correspond to